Split Zoning and 657 King Street

 657 King Street, May 14th approved design

 HCF opposed the project because the parcel in question contains split zoning (Height District 4 along King Street and 6 stories on the interior of the lot).
 This split zoning is intentional to require buildings to have a more appropriate scale along King Street but then allow for an increase in height on the interior.
-See image below pulled from the City’s zoning map – the dotted black line marking the two height zones is very clear, and this condition runs along both King and Meeting Streets on this part of the peninsula.
+See image below pulled from the city’s zoning map – the dotted black line marking the two height zones is very clear, and this condition runs along both King and Meeting Streets on this part of the peninsula.

 In the image above, the blue outline is 657 King.
 The black dotted line is the height district boundary.